NUWCDIVNPT/stig-manager/docker/README.md

 Once you see this line, you can exit the log output by typing `Ctrl-C`.

 ### 5. Initialize STIG Manager Classic with demonstration data
+*The initialization process has dependencies requiring you to run the orchestration on a Linux host.
+We will remove this dependency shortly.*

 You will now run a script that will initialize and populate the STIG Manager Classic database with demonstration data and STIGs. **By default, data is not persisted when the Oracle container is destroyed.** If you wish to persist data, you must edit `docker-compose.yml` to mount a volume to `/ORCL` in the Oracle container.

     cd stigman-init